 Our firm may be able to negotiate with the IRS or Illinois tax collection authorities on your behalf.
 In some cases, we are able to secure an offer in compromise, or an agreement that allows you to settle your tax debt for less than the total amount owed.
 We will help you explore all the options available to you so you can seek relief from your debt.

 Debt that is eliminated through a bankruptcy filing does not count against you for purposes of income tax returns.
 In other words, most people have no tax ramifications from declaring bankruptcy.
 However, related matters—such as foreclosure or short sale in conjunction with bankruptcy, sale of real estate after bankruptcy or debts charged off by a credit card company outside of bankruptcy—might have tax implications as capital gains/taxable income.

 Contact Our Chicago Bankruptcy Lawyers to Learn More

 Do you have a large tax debt burden?
 Is the IRS or the Illinois Department of Revenue threatening legal action against you?
 If so, it is important to be proactive by exploring your legal options.
 At Atlas Consumer Law, our legal team has significant experience helping businesses and individuals resolve their tax debt problems.

-Located in Oak Brook, Illinois, we handle bankruptcy cases throughout Chicago and the surrounding suburbs.
+Located in Lombard, Illinois, we handle bankruptcy cases throughout Chicago and the surrounding suburbs.
 Our attorneys are knowledgeable about both bankruptcy and foreclosure law, as well as debt settlements and bankruptcy alternatives.
 We can also address potential tax consequences in your case, so don't wait to contact our firm.